1. Am I writing with too many apostrophes?

 Here is quick trick to use when figuring out whether to use “who” or “whom”: If you can substitute “he” (another 1st-person pronoun), then use “who,” and if you can substitute “him” (another 3rd-person pronoun), then use “whom.”
 For example, “Who holds the key?” (doing the action) versus “Give the key to whom?” (receiving the action).
 Although “whom” sometimes sounds awkward when speaking, it should be used properly when writing.

-6. How do clients benefit from an in-person consultation with a professional writing consultant?
+6. How do clients benefit from a one-on-one consultation with a professional writing consultant?

-Answer: At the in-person consultation (free with certain services), clients benefit from presenting their questions and concerns.
+Answer: At the in-person, phone, or Zoom consultation (free with certain services), clients benefit from presenting their questions and concerns.
 We provide detailed responses and discuss the effective strategies we will implement to achieve your goals.
 We also share the knowledge and expertise we have cultivated through industry research and years of experience.
-Meeting in-person allows for candid communication; we can ask the appropriate questions that, in turn, will generate comprehensive information.
+Meeting one-on-one allows for candid communication; we can ask the appropriate questions that, in turn, will generate comprehensive information.

 Clients learn what we propose to do to get the job done as effectively as possible and why we make these choices.
 In addition, it is nice to know who you are hiring and working with!
-Of course, clients that are not local can also take advantage of regular phone call and email exchanges.
 With All About Writing, clients are never rushed or made to feel like anything less than our top priority.
-We can achieve the same thoroughness and clarity over the phone, at the client’s convenience.
+We can achieve the same thoroughness and clarity over the phone or through Zoom, at the client’s convenience.

 Contact Us Today!